A new algebraic approach to genome rearrangement models: More general models of genomes

-where $\zee g\zee =\zee g_{\ell}\zee$.
-And just as observed in that context, we do not consider that either of the above expressions would be an efficient or even viable way of computing path probabilities.

-Theorem \ref{thm:gen-chars-etc} allows us to decompose the regular character in the path probability expression (\ref{eq:gen-alpha-is-char}) into irreducible characters, however we will need to diagonalise the irreducible representation matrices to proceed efficiently.
+Theorem \ref{thm:gen-chars-etc} allows us to decompose the regular character in (\ref{eq:gen-alpha-is-char}) into irreducible characters, however we also will need to diagonalise the irreducible representation matrices.

 \begin{lemma} Let $G$ be a finite group with subgroup $Z\subseteq G$.
-Let $(\cM,w,dist)$ be a biological model for evolution of genomes represented by elements $\zee g\in\cA$ of the genome algebra (where $g\in G$) and let $\zee\ess\in\cA$ be the corresponding model element.
-If the model is reversible, then the following hold. \begin{enumerate} \item[(i)] The irreducible representation matrices of the model element $\zee\ess\in\cA$ are diagonalisable. \item[(ii)] The regular representation of $\zee\ess$ in $\cA$ is symmetric. \end{enumerate} \end{lemma} \begin{proof} (i) Let $1\leq i\leq q$.
-Since $G$ is a finite group, one may choose the irreducible representation $\rho_i$ on $G$ to be unitary.
-We show that one may then construct $\rho_i^{\cA}(\zee\ess)$ to be a self-adjoint matrix, which is thus diagonalisable.
-Firstly (c.f. (\ref{eq:QrepA})), we define
+Let $(\cM,w,dist)$ be a biological model for evolution of genomes represented by elements $\zee g\in\cA$ of the genome algebra (where $g\in G$) and let $\Aess\in\cA$ be the corresponding model element.
+If the model is reversible, then the following hold. \begin{enumerate} \item[(i)] The irreducible representation matrices of the model element $\Aess$ in $\cA$ are diagonalisable. \item[(ii)] The regular representation of $\Aess$ in $\cA$ is symmetric. \end{enumerate} \end{lemma} \begin{proof} (i) Suppose that the model is reversible and let $1\leq i\leq q$.
+We have (c.f. (\ref{eq:QrepA}))